 For example, in a simple case where one variant is better for every context, the worse variant will also be served via contextual personalization.
 Overall, they will lose against the single variant.

-This section is available only for running weblayers with non-100% traffic sent to the contextual personalization.
+This section is available only for running weblayers with non-100% traffic sent to contextual personalization.

-A confirmation window is displayed as this action cannot be undone after selecting the winner and clicking the
+A confirmation window is displayed as this action cannot be undone after you select the winner and click on the

 Finish A/B Testbutton.

-After the confirmation, all the traffic is served with the selected variant, and the Finish A/B test section informs about this.
+After the confirmation, all the traffic is served with the selected variant.

-Use incremental reward as the customer is moving closer to the final goal.
+Use incremental rewards as the customer is moving closer to the final goal.

 product view > add to cart > purchase.